ucsb-cs148-w25/pj08-studytimer/team/EVAL_RESPONSE.md

 ### Task Page Design & Functionality
 - It's easy to add a task, and create a label but "label" could possibly be renamed to "category," to make the feature more intuitive
 - It is easy and intuitive to add tasks, but possibly add a way to color code the tasks
-- Improve the UI/UX of the tasks list because that seems kind of plain right now and possibly color code the tasks to keep it more organized
+- The UI/UX of the tasks list is a bit plain as of right now -> possibly add option to color code tasks to keep them more organized
-- This feature was really intuitive and easy to use, it was easy to add/delete tasks.
-Users liked being able to add a due date and also an approximation of how long it'll take.
+- Users liked being able to add a due date and also an approximation of how long it'll take.
 This kept things neat and users liked that the tasks were automatically added to the upcoming deadlines chart
-- It is easy to add and remove tasks, overall the page is intuitive.
-Some features that could potentially be added include a priority label, a label to distinguish between different types of tasks (events vs tasks), and a small description/notes section to a task (expand/hide description)
+- It is easy to add and remove tasks, overall the page is intuitive
+- Potentially include a priority label, a label to distinguish between different types of tasks (events vs tasks), and a small description/notes section to a task (expand/hide description)

 ### Features of Timer
 - There is a functional timer that users can use in order to time their study sessions and tasks
--  I liked this feature, could be a little more clear about when the breaks will happen
+- Feature could be a little more clear about when the breaks will happen
--  The time that the user initially sees is for 30 minutes but you have the option to add 1, 3 or 5 minutes to the timer which is great.
-The start and reset buttons are easy to view and make sense.
-The settings option is also really nice in case the user wants to start off with a different time.
-I think that maybe making the settings button more visible could be helpful because initially i did not notice that it was there (dark mode)
+- The start and reset buttons are easy to view and make sense and the settings option is a nice addition to provide user autonomy; However, the settings button should be more visible in dark mode

-- Setting the timer and applying different parameters for the timer is easy to understand
-// testing
+## Decisions Moving Forward
+We have decided to focus on the following:
+- Make break system more intuitive for users (possibly display break time left on top of ice overlay)
+- Make Profile Page more obvious in the navigation bar
+- Make changes to the Task Page based on user feedback (renaming, coloring)
+- Work on making app more customizable for users